ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-ray.md

 .blue[NOTE]: Ray Data (in beta as of Ray 1.8) allows for interop with Dask collections (such as distributed DataFrames and Bags) by providing a Ray scheduler for Dask (`dask_on_ray`).

 .footnote[Source: https://www.anyscale.com/blog/analyzing-memory-management-and-performance-in-dask-on-ray]

 ---
+# Multi-node Ray

+It's also possible to run Ray across nodes using Slurm.

+The Ray docs provide examples and helper utilities to create `sbatch` scripts that will set up a multinode Ray cluster via Slurm.
+See here: https://docs.ray.io/en/latest/cluster/slurm.html

+---
 # Other Ray projects